Vegetation Information System (VIS)

 The TSPD can be searched by a catchment management authority region, an IBRA sub-region, or a plant community type to review the threatened species, populations or communities associated with that area.

-The TSPD is a module of the Atlas of NSW Wildlife (NSW Bionet).
-The Atlas system provides public access to the most up-to-date information used in BioBanking to assess threatened species.
+The TSPD is a module of the Atlas of NSW Wildlife (accessable through NSW Bionet by clicking the "TS profiles" tab).
+NSW Bionet provides public access to the most up-to-date information used in BioBanking to assess threatened species.
 Users can generate and download reports that list all species and the characteristics used in a BioBanking assessment, such as those used to predict the likely presence of a species, its response to management actions and survey requirements.

 You must be registered to access the Atlas system.
 If you have registered, you can login here.
 Alternatively, new users may apply for a login to the Atlas system.